ClementSicard/SeniorLauncher/README.md

-# Elder Launcher
+# SeniorLauncher

-Elder Launcher is a launcher designed for seniors focused on simplicity and legibility.
+SeniorLauncher is a launcher designed for seniors focused on simplicity and legibility.

-Elder Launcher supports pinning favorite apps and contacts to the homescreen for quick access.
+SeniorLauncher supports pinning favorite apps and contacts to the homescreen for quick access.

 <span>
 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/1.png" height="350" alt="Homescreen with favourite apps">